KlausWolfinger/networksec/README.md

 Shellscript to find open snmp deamons

 # icmpchat.pl
-Simple perlscript to demonstrate steganographie via ICMP
+Simple perlscript to demonstrate steganographie via ICMP (needs Net::RAWIP)

 ## simple toolbox for security scans
 use with care, accept the law !